Contact Information

 • When removing silage from the face of the pile, only the amount needed for the current feeding(s) should be removed.
 Unfed, excess feed quickly heats and deteriorates in quality.

 • Silos with poor face management generally have a higher pH and temperature at the face compared to 2 to 3 feet (60-90 cm) behind the face.
 These findings indicate aerobic instability with aerobic yeast activity resulting in silage heating.
 Generally, bunk life of this feed is shortened and once heated, dairy cattle usually eat less of this silage.
 To determine the pH or temperature of a silo face versus 2 to 3 feet (60-90 cm) inside the face, measurements should be taken at several locations throughout the silo face.
 Because of the potential instability of the silo face, extreme caution should be taken by those making these measurements and always have another person close with necessary equipment in case of a silage avalanche.
-A non-contact thermometer and a 2 to 3 foot (60 to 90 cm) temperature probes (compost temperature probes) or thermal imaging (infrared) cameras can be used to compare the temperature of silage at the face versus 2 to 3 feet (60-90 cm) behind the face.
+A non-contact thermometer and a 2 to 3 foot (60 to 90 cm) temperature probe (compost temperature probes) or thermal imaging (infrared) camera can be used to compare the temperature of silage at the face versus 2 to 3 feet (60-90 cm) behind the face.
 The temperature inside the pile should be within 15°F of ambient temperature at harvest and within 15°F of the temperature of silage at the surface. pH paper or a pH meter can be used to measure the pH of silages when 1 to 2 ounces (30-60 ml) of silage is mixed with equal amounts of distilled water in a disposable cup.
 For corn silage, pH should be between 3.7 and 4.2 and for grass, alfalfa, or clover silage (30-40% DM) pH should be between 4.3 to 4.7.

 • Silage Sampling—Safety First: Silage samples to determine DM and nutrient content should not be collected at the face of the silo to ensure the safety of those taking these samples.
 Instead, silage should be removed across the face of the silo using the normal method of removing silage (i.e. tractor bucket with or without a silo facer), added to the TMR wagon without any other ingredients, allowed to mix, and then discharged on the feeding pad away from the face of the silo.
 Then, samples can be safely collected for nutrient analysis.
 Individuals should not be standing closer than 2.5 to 3 times the height of the storage structure to prevent human injury.